-As with most super-hots, looking online for seeds and products is often your best bet.
-See options on Amazon or check out The Chili Pepper Company – they developed the Naga Viper and offer what’s most likely the most stable option.
+As with most super-hots, looking online for seeds and products is often your best bet (Amazon).
+Check out, too, The Chili Pepper Company – they developed the Naga Viper and offer what’s most likely the most stable option.
 You can also look to a local chili farm for this or other super-hot peppers.

 Photo by Tyrone Adams, CC 2.0